 Mental Health Services Act (MHSA)

-To access the MHSA funds, counties are required to develop work plans based on targeted components to carry out the goals and objectives of the MHSA.
+Counties are required to develop work plans based on targeted components to carry out the goals and objectives of the Mental Health Services Act.
 These plans must be created in collaboration with consumers, family members, providers, and other community stakeholders.

 Community Stakeholder Information